The frog model on Galton-Watson trees: Transience

 \subsection{Using minimal degree to bound $\lambda_1$}

-We'll now present a result that relates $\lambda_1(T)$, for a tree $T$ without leaves or pipes, to the minimum degree for vertices in $T$.
+We now present a result that relates $\lambda_1(T)$, for a tree $T$ without leaves or pipes, to the minimum degree for vertices in $T$.
 While we are largely interested in the critical value of the Poisson mean $\lambda_1(T)$, the proof applies to any nonnegative integer valued random variable with the specified mean, and thus we state the theorem in that generality.
-The statement, as well as the proof, mirrors Proposition 15 from \cite{HJJ1}, which consists of the analogous result for $n$-ary trees.
+The statement, as well as the proof, mirrors Proposition 15 from \cite{HJJ1}, which consists of the analogous result for $n$-ary trees; {\RED we include the details here for the sake of obtaining a good lower bound on $\lambda_c$ in Theorem \ref{theorem:mrecthjg}:}

 \begin{theorem} Let $T$ be a rooted tree for which all vertices have at least $k\geq 2$ children.
 Then the frog model on $T$ with i.i.d. $\eta$ frogs per non-root vertex is transient provided ${\bf E}[\eta]<\frac{(k-1)^2}{4k}$. \end{theorem}